Skip to main content

 Desirability, Feasibility and Viability

-As scholars, practitioners, and students of design, we are likely familiar with the triadic framework of Design Thinking, which underscores desirability, feasibility, and viability as the key dimensions to consider when approaching a design problem.
-This model is praised for its pragmatic, user-centered, and iterative approach, often positioned as a…
+Examining the design thinking triad in practice As scholars, practitioners and students of design, we are likely familiar with the triadic framework of design thinking, which emphasizes desirability, feasibility and viability as the key dimensions to consider when approaching a design problem.
+This model is celebrated for its pragmatic, user-centered…

 Read More